Holly Rayson

 • Early social experience and adversity

-• Social perception and interaction
+• Social perception and social interaction

 • Developmental and parental psychopathology

-• EEG, MRI, eye-tracking, behavioural observation
+• Multimodal developmental neuroscience (EEG, MRI, eye-tracking, behavioural observation)

 Education